FAQ – Courses for Adults

 Do the students have free use of internet at ACCORD?

-Yes, there is a free WIFI connection in the school and at the cyber cafeteria you will find 6 computers with free internet access.
+Yes, there is a free WIFI connection in the school.

 Will I receive a certificate or a diploma at the end of my ACCORD French course?